robparrott/ansible-vagrant/README.md

 Playbooks allow you to start up instances in vagrant dynamically, add them to the inventory and then run "plays" on those newly created instances from a single command.

+Note: when playing around with builds using vagrant, it's useful to clear out your Vagrantfile and VMs before running a playbook.
+The following is the equivalent of a "make clean" :

+    ansible all -i hosts -c local -m vagrant -a "cmd=clear"

+(it's kinda fun to watch the VirtualBox manager window, and see the instances shutdown and disappear like good little vms :-> )

 Here's an example playbook:

     ---
 	#